Also on Instagram

-I make the internet a better place.
+I make the internet a better place for humans.

 Do you want robot taxes?
 This is how you get robot taxes.